 At its surface, the Auto-Adjust Workflow sounds somewhat similar to Asana's own dependency-shifting capability.
 There are a number of differences between them, however, which are detailed here: How is Flowsana's Auto-Adjust Workflow different from Asana's dependency shifting?

-If you plan to use the Asana Timeline view to shift tasks around in a project with an Auto-Adjust Workflow, please turn off Asana's date auto-shifting by disabling the 'Prevent dependency conflicts' option.
-Here's how: https://asana.com/guide/help/tasks/dependencies#gl-dates-toggle.
-Otherwise, Asana's auto-shifting can interfere with Flowsana.
+If you plan to use the Asana Timeline view to shift tasks around in a project with an Auto-Adjust Workflow, please go to Dependency management options in the Asana Timeline view and set the Dependency date shifting to "None".
+Otherwise, Asana's Dependency date shifting can interfere with Flowsana.
+Here's how: